bnzk/djangocms-misc/README.md

 # djangocms-bnzk-style
-customizing django / django-cms. as reusable app, bnzk style.
+customizing django / django-cms. as reusable app.

 to come / to think about